 - Draw on political science concepts and theory to explain how citizens negotiate these problems

-- Feel comfortable manipulating and analyzing data in Google Sheets/Excel to answer the questions you care about
+- Feel comfortable manipulating and analyzing data from the region in Google Sheets/Excel

 All of the readings in this class are free.